-OHIO HOUSE FINANCE COMMITTEE TESTIMONY House Bill 110 - State Operating Budget for Fiscal Years 2022-23 Keary McCarthy, Executive Director
+OHIO HOUSE FINANCE COMMITTEE TESTIMONY House Bill 110 - State Operating Budget May 18, 2021 Keary McCarthy, Executive Director

-Chairman Oelslager, Vice-Chairman Plummer, Ranking Member Crawley, members of the Ohio House Finance Committee, thank you for the opportunity to provide proponent testimony on House Bill 110, the state's biennial operating budget.
-On behalf of the Ohio Mayors Alliance, we appreciate the opportunity to testify on the state budget and provide feedback on select provisions that impact our communities.
+Chairman Dolan, Vice-Chairman Gavaron, Ranking Member Sykes, members of the Ohio House Finance Committee, thank you for the opportunity to provide input on Substitute House Bill 110, the state's biennial operating budget.
+On behalf of the Ohio Mayors Alliance, we appreciate the opportunity to testify on the state budget and provide feedback on select provisions from the perspective of our member communities.

 Founded in 2016, the Ohio Mayors Alliance is a bipartisan coalition of mayors in over two dozen of Ohio's largest communities.
-Our members range from the city of Columbus, our largest community with over 892,000 residents, to Lima, our smallest community with just under 37,000 residents.
-All in all, over 2.92 million Ohioans live within the city boundaries of our member communities.
+Nearly 3 million Ohioans live within the city boundaries of our member communities.
 Additionally, our coalition is structured to ensure that there is bipartisanship.
 Our board members must be from opposite parties and include representation from different size communities.
 Earlier this year, the mayors unanimously adopted our 2021 policy agenda focused around three key pillars: recovery, resiliency, and equity.
 There are some promising areas of alignment around aspects of this budget proposal and our policy priorities.

 We are encouraged about the prospect of recovery this year for our communities and our economy.
 As you know, the Local Government Fund (LGF) is an important revenue source for local governments and sustaining it is important to our recovery efforts.
 In past years, we have seen this fund cut under difficult economic conditions.
 It currently remains at a much lower rate than it was a decade ago, but we appreciate that this fund did not see any further reductions.
-Under the proposed budget, Ohio's the LGF will remain generally flat funded in fiscal year 2022 (\$425 million), but will receive a slight increase in funding during fiscal year 2023 (\$440 million).
+Under the proposed budget, Ohio's LGF will remain generally flat funded in fiscal year 2022 (\$425 million) but will receive a slight increase in funding during fiscal year 2023 (\$440 million).

-Additionally, Governor DeWine's Enhancing Our Communities proposal allocates \$450 million for Ohio's local communities.
-Of this amount, \$200 million would be allocated for infrastructure in Ohio's communities, including funding to help local governments address the important issue of underground infrastructure and ensuring residents have access to clean drinking water.
+Governor DeWine's Enhancing Our Communities proposal allocates \$450 million for Ohio's local communities.
+From this amount, \$200 million would be allocated for infrastructure, including funding to help local governments address the important issue of underground infrastructure and ensuring residents have access to clean drinking water.
 The budget also earmarks funding for "brownfields" or blighted properties that many local governments are financially unable to demolish and revitalize.
 This is an important investment for our cities that will support Ohio's long-term economic recovery.

-Our local communities have also been resilient throughout this pandemic as we have implemented much of the nationally-supported, state-managed pandemic response.
-We've appreciated the support and partnership with our state and federal leaders during these unprecedented times.
-Allocating the

-Coronavirus Relief Funds last year to help address local COVID-related expenses was very important.
-We also appreciate the legislature's unanimous passage of House Bill 197, which included provisions that provided stability for our local governments during a time of great uncertainty.
-This provision temporarily allows municipalities to continue withholding at the primary place of business until 30 days after Ohio's State of Emergency order ends.
+Our local communities have also been resilient throughout this pandemic as we have implemented much of the nationally supported, state-managed pandemic response.
+We appreciate the legislature's unanimous passage of House Bill 197 last year, which included provisions that provided stability for our local governments during a time of great uncertainty.
+The Sec.
+29 provision of HB 197 temporarily allows municipalities to continue withholding at the primary place of business until 30 days after Ohio's State of Emergency order ends.
 Had the legislature not acted, cities would have seen revenue losses that would have been sudden and dramatic.
 Additionally, businesses would have faced an administrative nightmare withholding in all the different communities their employees live at a time when employers were already facing significant disruptions.
-It is important for this provision to remain in place until we are through the pandemic and we better understand what the marketplace will look like post-pandemic.
+It is important for this provision to remain in place until at least the end of this calendar year.
+Senate Bill 22 effectively ends this protection on August 23, 2021.
+While an extension is not included in the As Passed by the House version, we remain hopeful the legislature will extend this provision to the end of the calendar year to prevent significant fiscal impacts to our cities.